2012–2014 Salvadoran gang truce: Peace zones

 On 22 November 2012, Mijango and Colindres announced that the next phase of the truce would be the implementation of so-called "peace zones", special municipalities where the gangs should aim to eliminate all criminal activities.
 Gang members would be required to surrender their weapons and make peace with rival gang members, while the police would end night-time operations and the government would implement programs to support gang members by providing them work.
 Some gang leaders accepted the proposal and even proposed ten municipalities where the peace should be established.
 The peace zones would affect around 900,000 people.

 The peace zone project formally began on 22 January 2013 in the city of Ilopango.
 Quezaltepeque, Santa Tecla, and Sonsonate became peace zones soon after.
-Additionally, Minister of Defense José Atilio Benítez Parada announced that the military would withdraw its forces from the peace zones after confirming that MS-13 and Barrio 18 were surrendering their weapons and ceasing criminal activities.
+Additionally, Minister of Defense Atilio Benítez announced that the military would withdraw its forces from the peace zones after confirming that MS-13 and Barrio 18 were surrendering their weapons and ceasing criminal activities.
 By May 2013, the country had 19 peace zones.